Avinash-grit/project_description/README.md

-# Regression
-All my work towards ML Regression.
+# Project descriptions in detail.